shwetapatil1112/Shwetapatil1112/README.md

 # 👩‍💻 About Me

-Hi, I'm **Shweta Dhananjay Patil** — a passionate Python developer with a strong foundation in Django and Data Structures.
+Hi, I'm **Shweta Dhananjay Patil** — a passionate Python developer with a strong foundation in Django and Data Structure.

 🎓 MCA Graduate | 🐍 Python Enthusiast | 🌐 Backend Developer